jethrodaniel/hyperstack/readme.md

 [![Build Status](https://travis-ci.org/hyperstack-org/hyperstack.svg?branch=edge)](https://travis-ci.org/hyperstack-org/hyperstack)

-This is the edge branch - the system is stable, and there are approx 1000 test specs passig.
-For current status on development see [current status.](https://github.com/hyperstack-org/hyperstack/blob/edge/current-status.md)
+This is the edge branch - the system is stable, and there are approximately 1,000 test specs passing.

 Hyperstack is a Ruby-based DSL and modern web toolkit for building spectacular, interactive web applications fast!

-+ **One language** throughout the client and server.
+- **One language** throughout the client and server.
 All Ruby code is compiled by [Opal](https://opalrb.com/) into JavaScript automatically.
-+ Webpacker and Yarn tooling for a **modern, fast hot-reloader build environment with Ruby source maps**.
+- Webpacker and Yarn tooling for a **modern, fast hot-reloader build environment with Ruby source maps**.
-+ A well documented and stable Ruby DSL for wrapping **React** and **ReactRouter** as well as **any** JavaScript library or component.
+- A well documented and stable Ruby DSL for wrapping **React** and **ReactRouter** as well as **any** JavaScript library or component.
 No need to learn JavaScript!
-+ **Isomorphic Models with bi-directional data** so you can access your models as if they were on the client.
+- **Isomorphic Models with bi-directional data** so you can access your models as if they were on the client.

 All that means you can write simple front-end code like this: